hacksalot/HackMyResume/README.md

 HackMyResume takes a unique approach to PDF generation.
 Instead of enforcing a specific PDF engine on users, HackMyResume will attempt to work with whatever PDF engine you have installed through the engine's command-line interface (CLI).
-Currently that means one or both of...
+Currently that means any of...

 - [wkhtmltopdf][3]
 - [Phantom.js][2]
 - [WeasyPrint][11]

 ..with support for other engines planned in the future.
-But for now, **one or both of these engines must be installed and accessible on your PATH in order to generate PDF resumes with HackMyResume**.
+But for now, **one or more of these engines must be installed and accessible on your PATH in order to generate PDF resumes with HackMyResume**.
 That means you should be able to invoke either of these tools directly from your shell or terminal without error:

 ```bash